-The Sponsorship Report, host of Sponsorship Toronto, pioneered professional development in sponsorship in Canada.
+The Sponsorship Report, host of Sponsorship Week, pioneered professional development in sponsorship in Canada.
 In 1997, we launched Selling Sponsorships: Strategies for Success®, a one-day conference on sponsorship sales led by the country’s top sales professionals.
 We were the first regular conference of its kind in Canada, and over the next decade it would be staged several times per year in various cities across the country.

 In 2004, responding to a need for professional development that took a more strategic look at sponsorship, The Sponsorship Report launched Strategic Sponsorship Marketing: The Canadian Summit®, initially as a one-day conference, then as a two-day national conference that has featured sessions led by some of the world’s most sought-after professionals: Kim Skildum-Reid, Bernie Mullin, John Lopes, Kyle McMann and countless others.

 About Sponsorship Week